captainhomeservices/firstdraftrepository/src/content/blog/The Benefits of Manual Aquatic Weed Removal_ A Sustainable Approach.md

 ### Meticulous Debris Management

 After extraction, proper disposal of the removed vegetation is crucial to prevent re-establishment.
 We meticulously collect all plant fragments and debris, ensuring they are removed from the water and disposed of responsibly.
-This prevents detached plant pieces from floating away and re-rooting elsewhere in the lake, maintaining a clean and clear waterfront.
+This prevents detached plant pieces from floating away and rerooting elsewhere in the lake, maintaining a clean and clear waterfront.

 ## Long-Term Benefits of a Manual Approach